The printing press in the workshop in the basement

 making little name cards for me

-letterpress cabinet drawer with
+letterpress cabinet drawer

-funny names like copperplate bold
+with names like copperplate bold

 tiny metal characters neatly stored